2025 Yidan Prize Summit

 Learning playground: plotting pathways toward a brighter future

-This is an interactive session designed to spark fresh thinking and collective action at the crossroads of innovation and collaboration.
-Through sharing local insights and exchanging ideas, participants will explore big concepts while connecting them to practical, adaptable strategies.
+This interactive session sparked fresh thinking and collective action at the crossroads of innovation and collaboration.
+By sharing local insights and exchanging ideas, participants explored big concepts while connecting them to practical, adaptable strategies.

-We invite reflection on how education can address complex global challenges by grounding solutions in local contexts, ensuring long-term impact, and fostering meaningful human connections.
-This session will emphasize collaboration and mutual learning among diverse stakeholders: educators, policymakers, innovators, and community leaders.
+We invited reflection on how education can address complex global challenges by grounding solutions in local contexts, ensuring long-term impact, and fostering meaningful human connections.
+This session emphasized collaboration and mutual learning among diverse stakeholders: educators, policymakers, innovators, and community leaders.

 Networking